AshwinDeshpande96/Speech-Generation/README.md

 ![Image of biLSTM](https://github.com/AshwinDeshpande96/Speech-Generation/blob/master/biLM.jpeg)
 <p align='center'> Fig-3: Bidirectional LSTM (Network Architecture) </p>

 In NLP tasks such as Word Sense Disambiguation it is necessary to identify the meaning of a word.
-As in English language word can multiple meanings (Polysemy), this is difficult tasks in absence of word context.
+As in English language words can haev multiple meanings (Polysemy), this is a difficult task in absence of word context.
 For example take the word 'have' can mean:
 * possess, own, or hold.
 * experience; undergo.
 * be obliged or find it necessary to do the specified thing.